TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PageTypes/Index.rst

 Page types
 ==========

 Global array :code:`$PAGES_TYPES` defines the various types of pages (field: :code:`doktype`) the system can handle and what restrictions may apply to them.
-Here you can set the icon and especially you can define which tables are allowed on a certain page type.
+Here you can define which tables are allowed on a certain page type.

 .. note::